Saisree-123/surgical.wait.times/team_contract.md

 | Project Management        |      25%         |      25%           | 25%                |       25%          |
 | Testing & Troubleshooting |      25%         |      25%           | 25%                |       25%          |

+Brief notes/explanations (optional):
+- Every team member contributed equally to all categories.
+We were working synchronously.